dirigeants/klasa/guides/Getting Started/GettingStarted.md

 {@typedef KlasaClientOptions}

->1.
-ID acquired from the Discord API if not provided: `client.application.owner.id`
+>1. ownerID is acquired from the Discord API if not provided: `client.application.owner.id`
->1.
-You can pass an array to accept multiple prefixes.
->1. quotedStringSupport is overridable per command.
+>1. quotedStringSupport is can be overridden per command.
->1. `Successfully initialized.
-Ready to serve ${client.guilds.size} guilds.`

 > KlasaClientOptions are merged with discord.js' ClientOptions, see [ClientOptions in the discord.js docs](https://discord.js.org/#/docs/main/master/typedef/ClientOptions).